pippinbarr/lets-play-ancient-greek-punishment-chess-edition/process/to-do.md

 - ~~Handle PGN (can be totally standard)~~
 - ~~Handle checkmate by restarting the game~~
 - ~~Yes I should add a stalemate check even though it should never happen~~

+- Change over so that white can't move, only does a little struggle animation (how would you notate this?
+Maybe just Ke1 over and over?
+Hehe.)

 ## Zeno